 One-on-one meetings are amongst the most important tools a manager has and one of the best ways to ensure high individual and team performance.
-They help build trust, align Individual Goals with Team Goals, discuss mindsets, and maintain good communication based on transparency with each team member.
+They help build trust, align Individual Goals with Team Goals, discuss mindsets, and maintain good communication with each team member based on transparency.

-You can reduce your prep time with our powerful Conversation Engine that gives you dozens of Suggested Talking Points proven to drive productive conversations and our different 1-on-1 templates for specific topics that will allow you to start a meeting with a pre-made agenda.
+You can reduce your prep time with our powerful Conversation Engine, which gives you dozens of Suggested Talking Points proven to drive productive conversations, and our different 1-on-1 templates for specific topics that will allow you to start a meeting with a pre-made agenda.

 Step 1: Choose your Team Member

-Upon selecting a Team Member in the left-hand employee list, you'll have the ability to Plan a 1-on-1 with the selected employee.
+Upon selecting a Team Member in the left-hand employee list, you'll be able to Plan a 1-on-1 with the selected employee.